Noctigon KR1 review: Throw / EDC flashlight

 Build Quality, knurling, threads, and anodization

 Lots of people in the community love the build quality of Emisar and Noctigon flashlights.
 Both brands are owned by Intl-outdoor.com.
-The KR1 looks great, especially the Cyan colored one.
+The KR1 looks great, especially the Cyan-colored one.
 The Cyan coating looks fine and all parts of the flashlight fit well.

 As I mentioned earlier, the inner tube improvement is great.
 You won’t lose the inner tube by accident anymore.
-The spring helps to make contact even better and have less chance for flickering problems like the Lumintop FW series.
+The spring helps to make contact even better and has less chance for flickering problems like the Lumintop FW series.

 Threads are very mildly greased and look fantastic.
 The O-rings are greased as well, which helps with waterproofness.